2008 Akihabara massacre: Conviction and execution

-Related or similar events
+Other events

-The stabbings occurred exactly seven years after the Osaka school massacre, where eight elementary school students were killed by Mamoru Takuma.
+The stabbings occurred exactly seven years after the Ikeda school massacre, where eight elementary school students were killed by Mamoru Takuma.
 2008 had already seen another random knife killing by Masahiro Kanagawa, though on a smaller scale.
 Prime Minister Yasuo Fukuda, who visited the site a week after the massacre to offer prayer to the victims, said that he "is worried that similar cases occur about ten times a year in Japan."
 According to the National Police Agency, 67 similar random attacks have taken place between 1998 and 2007.
-It was reported that Katō's massacre was "the worst case of its kind" since World War II "in terms of the number of deaths".

 A few days after the attack, police arrested several people who stated their intention to commit copycat killings elsewhere in Japan, including one case who made his intentions known to popular message board 2channel.
 On 22 June, three women were injured by a female attacker at Ōsaka Station; a 38-year-old woman later confessed to attacking two of the victims with a razor.
 A 19-year-old man who made an Internet threat to go on a 15 June stabbing spree at Tokyo Disney Resort was arrested by police.
 Between eight and twenty-three people were arrested, and five people warned, for making threatening messages.
 The seventeen people involved in the threats ranged between ages 13 and 30.
 On 26 June 2008, police overpowered and arrested a man who was found to have a knife in his possession in Akihabara.
 In May 2019, a stabbing attack in Kawasaki, Kanagawa Prefecture, resulted in the death of at least two people.